CyanPrime/hbcdev/readme.md

 `zoom` is the amount your canvas is being upscaled.
 Put the value at 1 if you're not upscaling, or to 2 if you're scale is x2.<br/>
 `drawHitboxes` is a boolean value that if true will allow the function to draw the hitbox data as well as the image.<br/>

-the `getFrameFromXML(xml)` function takes a string argument of XML data, and creates a Frame object that is returned by the function.
+the `getFrameFromXML(xml)` function takes a string argument of XML data, and creates a Frame object that is returned by the function.<br/>

+the `addEscapeSlashes(xml)` function takes a string argument of XML data, and returns a string of xmlData formatted to be used with `getFrameFromXML(xml)`.
+For example `/` becomes `\/`.